SymphonyPlatformSolutions/symphony-api-client-node/README.md

     "keyManagerProxyUsername": "proxy-username",
     "keyManagerProxyPassword": "proxy-password",

-    // Optional: set to 0 to not reject unauthorized calls "nodeTlsRejectUnauthorized": 0
+    // Optional: Self Signed Certificates - Set to 0 to not reject invalid or self-signed certificates "nodeTlsRejectUnauthorized": 0
 }
 ```